intel/intel-optimization-for-horovod/docs/install.rst

 `oneCCL(oneAPI Collective Communications Library) <https://www.intel.com/content/www/us/en/developer/tools/oneapi/oneccl.html>`_
-provides an efficient implementation of collective operations like Reduce, Allreduce, Broadcast, Allgather, Reducescatter and Alltoall.
+provides an efficient implementation of collective operations like Reduce, Allreduce, Broadcast, Allgather, Reducescatter and Alltoall, which are supported on both Intel CPU and Intel GPU devices.

-oneCCL operations are supported on both Intel CPUs and Intel GPUs, but the CPU version and the GPU version of oneCCL need different software stacks and settings.

 To enable oneCCL operations on Intel GPUs, see `Horovod with oneCCL on Intel GPU <intel_gpus.rst>`_ for details.